-- 1. Complete and submit, through their Employer Plan Sponsor, an accurate Member Status Change Form to Capital Health Plan.
-The Member Status Change Form must be received by Capital Health Plan within 30 days of the qualifying event; - 2.
-Provide any additional information needed to determine ineligibility, if requested by Capital Health Plan; - 3.
-Agree to pay their portion of the Premium, as required by Capital Health Plan, to honor coverage through the last date of enrollment as determined by Capital Health Plan.
+- 1. Complete and submit, through their State of Florida People First enrollment segment, within 30 days of the qualifying event; - 2.
+Provide any additional information needed to determine ineligibility, if requested by State of Florida People First; - 3.
+Agree to pay their portion of the Premium, as required by State of Florida, to honor coverage through the last date of enrollment.